avoytkiv/avoytkiv/README.md

 `Code`: [go to repo...](https://github.com/avoytkiv/credit-mlops)
 `Presentation`: [go to google slides...](https://docs.google.com/presentation/d/1pDSZ51ej2VtzNydxAlhoLrQY95iydV-mELwKtUmL1QI/edit?usp=sharing)
-`Description`: The focus of the project was to build an end-to-end solution to make batch inference.
+`Description`: The focus of the project was to build a highly flexible and automated ML pipeline to run experiments.
+Then, the best model is deployed to an app by a series of automated workflows.
 `Skills`: data and model versioning, CI/CD,
 `Tools`:
  - Environment: GitHub Codespaces, devcontainer, Docker, venv, Hydra